manzhch/edecob/paper.md

 In case of a large number of subjects, the main function `edecob` can trivially be parallelized by separately calling the function for every subject.
 In fact, even when multiple subjects are passed to the `edecob` function, the methodology will be applied to each subject one by one.

+# Disclosures

+The author(s) declared the following potential conflicts of interest with respect to the research, authorship, and/or publication of this article:
+Z.C.M. completed an internship at F. Hoffmann-La Roche Ltd. while researching the submitted work.
+During completion of the work related to this manuscript, Z.C.M. was an MSc student at the ETH Zurich, Rämistrasse 101, 8092 Zurich.
+S.H. is an employee and shareholder of F. Hoffmann-La Roche Ltd. F.M. is an employee and shareholder of Denali Therapeutics.
+During completion of the work related to this manuscript, F.M. was an employee of F. Hoffmann-La Roche Ltd.  F.D. is an employee and shareholder of Novartis.
+During completion of the work related to this manuscript, F.D. was an employee of F. Hoffmann-La Roche Ltd.

 # References